 Maths at Westfield Primary School

 We want all pupils to enjoy learning and exploring mathematics, and become confident mathematicians, through a carefully structured mastery approach to the subject.
 At Westfield, we follow the Statutory Framework for the EYFS and National Curriculum to teach mathematics.
-This is delivered using Maths No Problem in KS1 and 2 and the White Rose guidance for EYFS.
+This is delivered using Maths No Problem throughout the whole school.

 The national curriculum for mathematics aims to ensure that all pupils:

 This approach focuses on the belief that all pupils can understand and do maths, given enough time.
 With good teaching, appropriate resources, and a ‘can do’ attitude, all children can enjoy and achieve in maths.

 A mastery approach ensures that procedural fluency and conceptual understanding are developed in tandem, as each support the development of the other.

 Significant time is spent developing deep knowledge of the key ideas that are needed to underpin future learning.
 The structure and connections within the mathematics are emphasised, so that pupils develop deep learning that can be sustained.

 We want children to build a resilience in maths, and gain that independence in solving maths problems using skills and knowledge learnt in class.